9 a.m. - 5 p.m.

 - American University Community

-- David Osborne, Director of Energy and Engineerin
+- David Osborne, Director of Energy and Engineering

 - Winter Holiday Energy Curtailment

-I am pleased to remind you that each year, as part of the American University's campus-wide commitment to the environment, we make a collective effort to reduce our water and energy consumption during the winter break.
+I am pleased to announce that as part of the university's campus-wide commitment to the environment, we will make our annual collective effort to reduce water and energy consumption during the holiday break.
 For this effort to be successful, we all need to do our part.

-- A building-by-building assessment of the various HVAC and lighting systems, energy-curtailment opportunities, and operational challenges associated with the holiday closing of each facility.
+- Conduct a building-by-building assessment of the various HVAC and lighting systems, energy-curtailment opportunities, and operational challenges associated with the holiday closing of each facility.

-- Ensure that all sink, shower, or other water faucets are turned off.
+- Ensure that all sinks, showers, or other water faucets are turned off.
 Domestic hot water temperatures will be set at 120 degrees Fahrenheit.
-Report any leaks to 2FIX (x2439).
+Toilets that run continuously (flushing without stop or making a draining noise) waste vast amounts of water – up to 200 gallons of water each day, and sometimes more.
+Report any issues or leaks to 2FIX (x2439).

 - Disconnect all non-critical electrical equipment, appliances, and unnecessary plug loads from receptacles.
-NOTE: Refrigerators will remain as found, whether plugged or unplugged (we recommend that you clean, defrost, dry-out, and unplug them).
+Be sure to unplug phone chargers, laptop chargers, TVs, and video game consoles, as they consume “vampire energy,” as inactive devices still consume electricity.
+Using a power strip with an on/off switch is an easy way to ensure all inactive devices are not using power.
+Note: Refrigerators will remain as found, whether plugged or unplugged (we recommend that you clean, defrost, dry-out, and unplug them).
 Unauthorized space heaters that are plugged in may be confiscated.

-- Reduce space temperatures in all unoccupied buildings and building areas to at least 55 degrees Fahrenheit, and as low as 50 degrees, wherever possible.
+- Reduce space temperatures to at least 55 degrees Fahrenheit, and as low as 50 degrees, wherever possible.
 This can be done manually by lowering the local thermostats or other heating/ventilation device controls.
-Facilities Management will deploy automated overrides to control the large mechanical room equipment similarly.
+Additionally, keep blinds closed, as they will act as insulation and help retain heat.

-Be sure to share this information with your staff and direct any questions you may have to 2Fix to ensure that we provide you with a timely and well-coordinated response.
+Be sure to share this information with your staff and direct any questions you may have to 2Fix to ensure that you receive a timely and well-coordinated response.